 Turn on the news any day of the week and you will see countless examples of people competing with – rather than cooperating with – one another.
-The question is, does the news reflect the people of the world in their true light?
-Most of us know the answer to this question already, as we are aware of the bias and exploitation of information that the news industry thrives off of, yet I wonder if there is still something there.
-Are we equipped to seek competition as opposed to cooperation?
-And if so, how can we break the cycle?
+Does the news reflect the people of the world in their true light?

 The Five Types of Cooperation: